Varendraaa/Varendraaa/README.md

 **`Level 2 Code Wizard`**

+I'm an aspiring software developer, with a focus on game engine development, although I like playing around with whatever I find interesting at the time, be it machine learning or web application development.
+I've recently done a career shift into the world of Computer Science, having previously worked as a geophysicist.
+All my coding projects can be found here.

 <!--
 **Varendraaa/Varendraaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.